rofljen/ling_508_project/Readme.md

 The program is intended to be scalable, with plans to:

 Add more language models
-Enhance functionality to provide additional linguistic information
+Enhance functionality to provide linguistic information.

 ## Contributing ##